There were over 40,000 concentration camps and ghettos during the Holocaust.

 In recent months, Holocaust museums and education centers like ours have had to take on greater roles in our community.
 Even as we try to preserve and magnify survivors’ voices, we find ourselves called to combat anti-Semitism in the current American landscape.

-New York’s Holocaust Curriculum is an innovative teaching tool with flexible lesson plans and multimedia resources for middle and high school educators, presented with support from the New York City Department of Education.
+Our Holocaust Curriculum is an innovative teaching tool with flexible lesson plans and multimedia resources for middle and high school educators, presented with support from the New York City Department of Education.

 A recent survey found critical gaps in awareness and knowledge of the Holocaust, showing that nearly one-third of all Americans believe that substantially fewer than six million Jews were killed during the Holocaust.
 A significant majority of Americans believe that fewer people care about the Holocaust today, and more than half of all Americans believe that the Holocaust could happen again.